Aki Station: Layout

 The station consists of an island platform serving two tracks on an embankment.
 Numerous sidings which form the Asa Line depot are located north of the main tracks.
 The station building is located at the base of the embankment and houses a waiting area, a local produce market and a staffed ticket window.
 Besides tickets for the line, the ticket window is also equipped with a JR Shikoku (Midori no Madoguchi) facility and can accept reservations and sell tickets for JR trains.
 Access to the island platform is by means of an underpass leading to a flight of steps and an elevator.
 A bike shed and bike rentals are available.

 Adjacent stations

 Station mascot

 Each station on the Asa Line features a cartoon mascot character designed by Takashi Yanase, a local cartoonist from Kōchi Prefecture.
 The mascot for Aki Station is a figure of a singer with music note motifs on her costume named Aki Utako-chan (あき うたこちゃん).
 The music theme relates to Ryūtarō Hirota, a Japanese composer who was born in Aki.

 History

-The train station was opened on 1 July 2002 by the Tosa Kuroshio Railway as an intermediate station on its track from Gomen to Nahari.
+The station was opened on 1 July 2002 by the Tosa Kuroshio Railway as an intermediate station on its track from Gomen to Nahari.